strapdata/elassandra-google-k8s-marketplace/README.md

 ### Restoring in place

-You can restore SSTables and Elasticsearch Lucene files on the node where the backup was done, because data distribution remains unchanged.
-In this case, see Elassandra documentation [Restoring a snapshot](http://doc.elassandra.io/en/latest/operations.html#restoring-a-snapshot).
+You can restore SSTables and Elasticsearch Lucene files on the node where the backup has been done, as data distribution remains unchanged.
+For further info please see Elassandra documentation [Restoring a snapshot](http://doc.elassandra.io/en/latest/operations.html#restoring-a-snapshot).

 ### Restoring

-Before restoring indexed tables, recreate the corresponding elasticsearch indices or restore first the keyspace **elastic_admin** keyspace.
-Once these elasticsearch indices are green (shards STARTED), restore your cassandra data as usual.
+Before restoring indexed tables, the corresponding Elasticsearch indices need to be recreated or or keyspace **elastic_admin** keyspace first restored.
+Once these elasticsearch indices are in green (shards STARTED), you can restore your Cassandra data as usual.

-When restoring data from another cluster, data distribution is not preserved, and the `sstableloader` send each restored rows to the appropriate nodes depending on token ranges distribution.
-If Elasticsearch indices are STARTED before restoring, data are automatically re-indexed in elasticsearch on each nodes while restoring with `sstableloader`.
+When restoring data from another cluster, data distribution is not preserved, and the `sstableloader` sends each restored rows to the appropriate nodes depending on the token ranges distribution.
+If Elasticsearch indices are STARTED before restoring, data is automatically re-indexed in Elasticsearch on each nodes while restoring with `sstableloader`.

-Set your installation name and Kubernetes namespace:
+Set up your installation name and Kubernetes namespace:

 ```shell
 export APP_INSTANCE_NAME=elassandra-1
 export NAMESPACE=default
 ```

-To restore Cassandra, you use the `sstableloader` tool.
+To restore Cassandra, use the `sstableloader` tool.
 The restore process is automated in [`scripts/restore.sh`](scripts/restore.sh).
 Your source and destination clusters can have a different number of nodes.